opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 ```

 ### Alerts Violations
-To list violations, call the "list" operation with a date range and flag to return only open violations:
+To list all violations, call the "list" operation with a date range and a flag to indicate if only open violations are required:
 ```
 Calendar c = Calendar.getInstance();
 c.add(Calendar.DATE, -7); // select violations for the last week